import numpy as np

 .
 In both cases, the method is applied on the GeoSeries

-part, returning a just the GeoSeries
+part, returning just the GeoSeries

 of transformed geometries.